vfarah-if/EDAExercise/README.md

    - Using Azure Event Hub direct as a **Producer**?
    - **Other** SAP/Entry Service mechanism?
 4. How does the **Product Domain Service** show its healthy?
-   - What happens when it is down and how can it fail - Azure Event Hub is down?
+   - What happens when the service is down and how can it fail, like Azure Event Hub or a Kubernete stack, or the Vendor is down?
-   - What happens when it fails half way?
+   - What happens when it fails during a **run**?
-   - How long do we persist information?
-How do we read the data, is it by the last offset, by date or all the data ever created into Eventhub by the configured durability or all three by some dynamic argument?
+   - How long do we **persist** information and how does this occur?
+   - How do we **read** the data, is it by the last offset, by date or all the data ever created into Eventhub by the configured durability or all three by some dynamic argument?
-   - What groups do we create and why do we create these groups?
+   - What **groups** do we create and why do we create these groups?
-   - What partitions do we create and which partition applies to who?
+   - What **partitions** do we create and which partition applies to who?
-   - What happens when the event validation does not succeed like data is missing or the schema changes?
+   - What happens when the **event validation** fails like data is missing or the schema changes?
-5. How do we keep the schema versioned?
+5. How do we keep the **schema versioned**?
-6. Who has permission to read, write and own the events?
+6. Who has **permission** to read, write and own the events?

 ## Data Validation